cylc/cylc-admin/docs/feb2020-workshop-agenda.md

   - other views: dot, graph, etc.
     - when to start on these?
   - common data store and subscriptions etc.
+  - whiteboard/inkscape design session
+      - Gantt view
+      - Multi-workflows/dashboards
+      - selecting sharing (drag n drop?)
+      - other?

+- Security
+  - review BOM cylc-7 pen testing concerns
+  - review BOM threat modeling notes
+  - which J-Hub options should we be using
+  - single users: e.g. should users be able to run the UIS standalone as
+  - you can with notebooks?

 - spawn-on-demand enhancement
   - POC implemented already, solves many problems